Case study- Diagnosing and Treating aMelanoma

-Using a dermatoscope, an irregular pattern as noted and excision (removal) is arranged.
+Using a dermatoscope, an suspicious irregular pattern is noted and excision (removal) is arranged.

 The mole is removed under local anaesthetic and sent for examination by an experienced pathologist.